series

 Joshua Tree and U2

-Joshua Tree National Park is a place so weirdly wondrous that it has inspires art, music and many a myths.
-Its gnarly namesake trees were made famous as the (back) cover girl of the U2 Album of the same name, though the super star Joshua Tree known and loved by fans wasn’t actually from Joshua Tree, instead it was snapped some 300 kilometres away at Zabriskie Point in Death Valley National Park in Inyo County.
+Joshua Tree National Park is a place so weirdly wondrous that it has inspired art, music and many a myth.
+Its gnarly namesake trees were made famous as the (back) covergirl of the U2 Album of the same name, though confusingly the super star Joshua Tree known and loved by fans wasn’t actually from Joshua Tree, instead it was snapped some 300 kilometres away at Zabriskie Point in Death Valley National Park in Inyo County.
 But that’s just semantics, right?

 “Desert sky, dream beneath a desert sky, The rivers run but soon run dry, We need new dreams tonight.”